virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

 ### onBeforeResetNodePassword

-The event is bound to resetting a password (executed at the Jelastic dashboard via the **Reset password** button) and is triggered before it.
+The event is bound to resetting a container defaulot user password (executed at the Jelastic dashboard for `vds` nodeGroup via the **Reset password** button or via API methods ResetNodePassword, ResetNodePasswordByID, ResetNodePasswordByGroup) and is triggered before it.

 **Event Placeholders:**